 The infrastructure for active learning requires a new architecture for student success in today’s and tomorrow’s world.
 Advances in technology open new possibilities for how faculty teach and how students learn.
 Taken together, Norwich University’s physical plant demonstrates the institution’s commitment to engaged teaching and learning.

-Recently, Norwich underwent a major renovation of three landmark buildings and added a new building, Mack Hall, which was intentionally designed to shape our campus for the next century with room for collaboration, labs that spur experimentation, and spaces that ignite discourse and unite diverse views.
-Home to the Computer Science and Computer Security and Information Assurance majors, our newest academic building, Mack Hall, contains spacious classrooms, a cybersecurity operations center, performing arts center, and case-study rooms.
+Recently, Norwich underwent a major renovation of three landmark buildings and added a new academic building, Mack Hall, intentionally designed to shape our campus for the next century.
+Mack features room for collaboration, labs that spur experimentation, and spaces that ignite discourse and unite diverse views.
+Home to the Computer Science and Computer Security and Information Assurance majors, Mack Hall contains spacious classrooms, a cybersecurity operations center, performing arts center, and case-study rooms.
 Mack Hall also boasts a state-of-the-art, 400-seat auditorium.
 The building’s facilities can support the hosting of interdisciplinary tabletop exercises.